hernantz/blog/content/childe-roland-to-the-dark-tower-came.md

 ## My attempt at fixing everything

-I loved the first (before it's re-edition) and second books as is, they are brilliant (you can almost feel the effect of drugs kicking in Stephen's mind).
+I loved the first and second books as is, they are brilliant (you can almost feel the effect of drugs kicking in Stephen's mind).
 The Wastelands is where the story starts to deteriorate.
 I would have never resurrected Jake and I would forget about the whole idea of 19, The Wizzard of Oz, Ka-tet Corp, Angul Siento, Calvin Tower, Mordred and Dixie Pig.
 This all could have been great material for a sequel of Salem's Lot to find out what happend with father Kallahan.
 But here it felt weird.

 This is how I would mixed and re-organize the world of the Dark Tower, based entirely on content from the series.

 1. **The gunslinger**.
-Stays almost intact.
+First edition of course, stays almost intact.
 The town folk, rallied by the preacher woman, has beaten and raped the bartender girl.
 She begs Roland to kill her.
-Oh Discordia! she screams before getting a headshot.
+O Discordia! she screams before getting a headshot.
 2. **The drawing of the three**.
-Pretty much stays intact.
-When Roland looses his fingerslaments with O Discordia.
+Pretty much stays intact too.
+When Roland looses his fingers laments with O Discordia.
 He doesn't save Jake.
 The third member of the ka-tet is Oy.
 3. **Wizzard and glass**.
 We learn about Roland's youth story at Mejis.
 When the ka-tet returns from Mejis, brought the Grapefruit orb and a kid with them, Bill, who is now an orphan because of the gang of the Big Coffin